tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/Activities/04-Stu_Diagnosing_the_Model/README.md

 ## Diagnosing the Model

 In a previous activity, you created a logistic regression model to predict whether or not someone has diabetes.
-Using the `confusion_matrix` and `classification_report` functions provided by **sklearn**, you will evaluate that model and determine its accuracy with an acceptable rate of false positives and false negatives.
+Using the `confusion_matrix` and `classification_report` functions provided by **sklearn**, you will evaluate that model and determine its accuracy and precision with an acceptable rate of false positives and false negatives.

 ### Instructions